John-Otago/PhD-Plus/README.md

 ### 1.3 Principles
 - **Communication**
+- **Strategy**
-- **Strategy & Execution**
+- **Execution**
 - **Productivity**
+- **Resilience**

 ### 1.4 Methods
 Here's how you do it:
 - Communicate, communicate, communicate
-- Be strategic in your approach and ruthless in execution
-- Improve your productivity (work hard and smart)
+- Think strategically
+- Execute effectively
+- Produce more
+- Adapt to changes and mistakes

 **Communication:**
 If you have a question, ask.
 If you're unsure about something, check with your advisor.
-If you are falling behind the schedule, say it and tell your advisor to work out a strategy.
+If you are falling behind the schedule, tell your advisor to work out a strategy.

 **Strategy & Execution:**
-(a) Keep a sharp focus on the most important things that help you achieve your goal (complete the PhD on time).
+Keep a sharp focus on the most important things that will help you achieve your goal (complete the PhD on time).
-(b) Talk with your supervisor about the strategy: what you should read, what you should focus on, how to proceed with your research, and where to publish it.
+Talk with your supervisor about strategy: what you should focus on, how to proceed with your research, and where to publish it.
-(c) Once you have a strategy, do it.
+Once you have a strategy, do it.
 Start now and carry on.
 Review and reflect regularly on both your strategy and execution.
 Figure out what works, what doesn't, and how to improve.

+Also check out the books in section 3.3 below.

 **Productivity:**
 Productivity is essentially the ratio between the input and the output.
 Two ways to think about it: